stac-extensions/ssys/README.md

 the field `ssys:targets` allows to have one or more targets listed within an array of strings.
 This can happen, for example, if several moons are in the same view.
 As an example, this scene has both of Ganymede and Jupiter in the same image as taken by the NASA mission Cassini [PIA02862](https://photojournal.jpl.nasa.gov/catalog/PIA02862).

+#### ssys:local_time

+the field `ssys:local_time` allows for API searchable non-UTC time definitions.
+The time should be encoded in a string that is lexicographically sortable.
+For Mars, it is recommended that this time take the form `MarsYear:Sol:LocalTime`.

 ## Contributing